SkylineCommunications/dataminer-docs/user-guide/Getting_started/Getting_Started.md

 - [Troubleshooting](xref:Part6Troubleshooting#troubleshooting)

 > [!NOTE]
-> For video demonstrations by subject-matter experts, practical use cases, and much more, go to:<br/><https://community.dataminer.services/videos/>.
+> For video demonstrations by subject-matter experts, practical use cases, and much more, go to <https://community.dataminer.services/videos/>.